This post may contain affiliate links. Please read my disclosure for more information.

 However, if you are a person who loves the excitement of making a purchase, you probably find that it’s not uncommon for your pockets to be empty.

 At the end of the week you might be wondering where all your money went.
 You may need some tips on how to prevent overspending!
 Don’t worry, you are not alone.
 Did you know that the average American overspends by about $7,400 a year?

-A love of shopping isn’t a bad thing until it gets to the point where you are truly living beyond your means and need to find ways to cut back on spending.
+A love of shopping isn’t a bad thing until it gets to the point where you are truly living beyond your means and need to figure out how to stop spending money.